millaplompp/weather/README.md

 # weather

 Using a weather API for study.
-In this project HTML, CSS & JS are used.
+Project made with HTML, CSS & JS.

+OpenWeather is the used API